 The word “Melody” itself finds its meaning when compared to duets with Ghantasala, PB Sreenivas, Madhavapeddi Sathyam and Pithapuram Nageswara Rao.

 GHANTASALA MASTER WITH S JANAKI

 Sri Ghantasala Venkateswara Rao (affectionately called as Ghantasala maastaaru), was the Gana Gandharva of Telugu film industry during the 50′s, 60′s and early 70′s.
-P Leela and P Susheela were his best pairs.
-Mainly the combination of P Susheela and Ghantasla will be remembered for ever by Telugu music lovers.
+P Leela and P Suseela were his best pairs.
+Mainly the combination of P Suseela and Ghantasala will be remembered for ever by Telugu music lovers.
 LR Eswari, Jikki and Jamuna Rani have their own hits with him.
 S Janaki sang some great numbers with Ghantasla.
 A few of them are:

 Nee Asa Adiyasa / Idenandi Bhagya nagaram – MLA

 Aadinade Giri raja Sutha – Narthanasala

 Kalala Alalapai thelenu /Salamalekum Sahebu – Gulabakavali Katha